FreeAnalyticsPR/FreeAnalyticsPR/README.md

 ### OBJECTIVE
-* To provide mentorship in data science.
+* To provide analytics consulting and mentorship.

 ### SUMMARY
 * Responsible for sales of professional services and established privately owned business in FY2023.